Computed Tomography (CT) Scan in Mobile, AL

-- Women should inform their doctor or x-ray tech if there is any possibility that they are pregnant.
+- Women should inform their radiologist or x-ray tech if there is any possibility that they are pregnant.

-A CT examination usually takes five minutes to half an hour.
+A CT scan usually takes five minutes to half an hour.

 - The technologist positions you on the CT table and pillows are used to help keep you still and in the proper position during the scan.
 The table will move slowly into the CT scanner opening.
 Depending on the area of the body being examined, the increments of movement may be very small and almost undetectable, or large enough to feel the motion.